SaqibJaweed/Help-Line/index.md

 This project will let the user know His/Her position in line while he waits to get attention of a representative or an attendant.
 Users can also lookup a product in store and once they are done shopping, they can fill out an E-Survey.

+### November 28 2017
+Got my PCB Board tested by Vlad at the Prototype lab.
+It works Perfect!!!
 ### November 20 2017
 The Touch Screen is now Functional.
 Videos, Pictures and Build instructions comming soon.
 ### November 10 2017